The Playbook On

 Compared to other diseases and as a measure of its devastating impact, ALS has historically been underfunded in public and private research spending.
 As a result, some of I AM ALS’ most critical achievements to date include quadrupling the Department of Defense’s ALS Research Program budget and introduction of a $25 million National Institutes of Health program exclusively for research into ALS over a five-year period.

-I AM ALS also has led an effort to include members of the patient community on more than 20 patient advisory boards at biopharmaceutical companies and at ALS research conferences to ensure their input is heard and incorporated into ongoing clinical trial design and research.
+I AM ALS also has led an effort to include members of the ALS community impacted by the disease on more than 20 patient advisory boards at biopharmaceutical companies and at ALS research conferences to ensure their input is heard and incorporated into ongoing clinical trial design and research.

 Don't do this